jaopdc11/spotify-sorter/README.md

 # Spotify Playlist Organizer

-This Python script allows you to reorder tracks in a Spotify playlist based on a custom sorting logic.
+This Python script allows you to reorder tracks in a Spotify playlist based on various sorting options.
 It uses the Spotify API to fetch the tracks and reorder them.
-The script sorts the playlist such that numbers come first in ascending order, followed by alphabetical sorting for the rest of the track names.

 ## Features

 - Reorders tracks in a Spotify playlist.
-- Sorts tracks by numbers first (ascending order) and then alphabetically.
+- Sorting options:
+  - Alphabetical order.
+  - By artist name.
+  - By album name.
 - Uses the Spotify API for authentication and playlist management.
 - Configuration settings are loaded from a `.env` file for security.